FOSSRIT/pyCaveExplorer/README.rst

 Teach fourth grade electricity and magnetism http://schools.nyc.gov/Documents/STEM/Science/K8ScienceSS.pdf

 --------------------

 Some concepts:

--battery is placeable, but then anchored in place -player gets certain number of lights per level -infinite lengths of wire
+- battery is placeable, but then anchored in place
+- player gets certain number of lights per level
+- infinite lengths of wire
--lights are placeable, but then anchored in place -there are mirrors in the grid that will direct light in certain directions
+- lights are placeable, but then anchored in place
+- there are mirrors in the grid that will direct light in certain directions

 Lighting Strategies:

--the player can quickly light an area in series, using one wire.
+- the player can quickly light an area in series, using one wire.

-	-provides average lighting
+	- provides average lighting
-	-requires less "commands"
+	- requires less "commands"
-	-can short out the battery
+	- can short out the battery

--the player can take more time to light the area in parallel.
+- the player can take more time to light the area in parallel.

-	-provides better lighting
+	- provides better lighting
-	-requires more "commands"
+	- requires more "commands"
-	-will not short out the battery
+	- will not short out the battery